amitashukla/w4111.github.io/fdclarification.md

 ## BCNF

 In BCNF, you take the FDs as-is, and perform decomposition.
 The order of functional dependencies that you use to perform decomposition will affect the tables that you end up with.

-        for each fd of the form X->Y in FDs for each R in DecomposedRelations
-            if fd is in R's projection
+        DecomposedRelations = { R }

+        while DecomposedRelations is not empty
+          R = pop a relation from DecomposedRelations FR = subset of FDs in R's projection for fd X->Y in FR
-              if fd violates BCNF with respect to R decompose R using fd
+            if fd violates BCNF with respect to R NewRs = decompose R using fd
-                updated DecomposedRelation by replacing R with its decomposition
+              add NewRs to DecomposedRelations
+              continue while loop

 The key is how `violates` is checked.
 You start with the **fds in R's projection**, and then check